jaredforth/basic/README.md

 # basic

 An implementation of an idealized version of the BASIC programming language.
-This is part of the excellent book [Beautiful Racket](https://beautifulracket.com/basic).
+This is a project from the excellent book [Beautiful Racket](https://beautifulracket.com/basic).

 ## Requirements